🟠 EARLY RISK-OFF April 1, 2026 10 Setups A+ Tariff D-Day Eve

 DXY

-• Breakout (30%): BA, JPM, COST — names breaking through key resistance on volume expansion
+• Breakout (30%): BA, COST — breaking key resistance levels on volume

 Market Dashboard — Tuesday March 31 Close